 It is up to us – friends, family, and the community – to reach out to our veterans and help them get the treatment they need.
 The physicians and staff of CT Sinus Center want to do everything we can to help.
 Above we mentioned that veterans often suffer from sinus conditions.
 In fact, according to a study by The National Health Study for a New Generation of U.S. Veterans, 29% of the 60,000 men and women who had served in Operation Enduring Freedom (OEF) and Operation Iraqi Freedom (OIF) between October 2001 and June 2008 suffer from sinusitis, asthma and bronchitis.
 That is 17,400 people; and that study doesn’t even consider unreported cases and veterans of previous wars – wars in which Agent Orange and other herbicides were prevalently used.

-If you or a veteran you know is suffering from any of these sinus conditions, schedule a consultation with our physicians at any of our three locations: Waterbury, Litchfield or Sharon.
+If you or a veteran you know is suffering from any of these sinus conditions, schedule a consultation with our physicians at any of our three locations: Waterbury, Sharon.
 We will take the time to thoroughly discuss your specific symptoms and treatment options, including Balloon Sinus Dilation, a non-invasive procedure available only at CT Sinus Center that can put a permanent end to sinus suffering.

 The physicians and staff of CT Sinus Center want to extend a most sincere thank you to all the veterans out there.
 While we can never repay you for what you’ve done for our country, we are here to do our part in helping you live the quality of life you deserve.